southsidedean/using-kubectl-generate-yaml-manifests/README.md

 control-plane-01   Ready    control-plane   6d22h   v1.26.1   10.0.1.132    <none>        Ubuntu 22.04.2 LTS   5.15.0-69-generic   containerd://1.6.20
 worker-node-01     Ready    <none>          6d22h   v1.26.1   10.0.1.204    <none>        Ubuntu 22.04.2 LTS   5.15.0-69-generic   containerd://1.6.20
 ```

+The Kubernetes cluster in the previous example consists of two nodes, one Control Plane node and one Worker node.

 Take a look at *all the objects* on your cluster.